andrew/ultimate-awesome/README.md

 - [awesome-autonomous-vehicles](https://github.com/manfreddiaz/awesome-autonomous-vehicles) - Curated List of Self-Driving Cars and Autonomous Vehicles Resources.
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
 - [awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.
+- [learn-ai-engineering](https://github.com/ashishps1/learn-ai-engineering) - Learn AI and LLMs from scratch using free resources.
 - [Awesome-Graph-Neural-Networks](https://github.com/TrustAGI-Lab/Awesome-Graph-Neural-Networks) - Paper Lists for Graph Neural Networks.
 - [devmap](https://github.com/zualex/devmap) - Карта развития веб-разработчика.
 - [football_analytics](https://github.com/eddwebster/football_analytics) - 📊⚽  A collection of football analytics projects, data, and analysis by Edd Webster (@eddwebster), including a curated list of publicly available resources published by the football analytics community.